MicrosoftDocs/microsoft-365-docs-pr.zh-TW/microsoft-365/security/mtp/advanced-hunting-best-practices.md

 ```
 // Non-durable query - do not use
-ProcessCreationEvents
+DeviceProcessEvents
 | where ProcessCommandLine == "net stop MpsSvc"
 | limit 10

 // Better query - filters on filename, does case-insensitive matches
-ProcessCreationEvents
+DeviceProcessEvents
-| where EventTime > ago(7d) and FileName in~ ("net.exe", "net1.exe") and ProcessCommandLine contains "stop" and ProcessCommandLine contains "MpsSvc"
+| where Timestamp > ago(7d) and FileName in~ ("net.exe", "net1.exe") and ProcessCommandLine contains "stop" and ProcessCommandLine contains "MpsSvc"

 // Best query also ignores quotes
-ProcessCreationEvents
+DeviceProcessEvents
-| where EventTime > ago(7d) and FileName in~ ("net.exe", "net1.exe")
+| where Timestamp > ago(7d) and FileName in~ ("net.exe", "net1.exe")
 | extend CanonicalCommandLine=replace("\"", "", ProcessCommandLine)
 | where CanonicalCommandLine contains "stop" and CanonicalCommandLine contains "MpsSvc"
 ```